Adox CMS 20 II: An Ultra-High Resolution 35mm Film

 Or, I’d look for someone with a really nice enlarger to just blow up it HUGE!

-❤ By the way: Please consider buying your film and developer from Adorama using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your film and developer purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!